 These crispy sautéed oyster mushrooms are tossed in rosemary butter and dotted with flaky salt and black pepper.
-This is my favorite way to prepare mushrooms, and it’s always a hit!
+This is my absolute favorite way to prepare mushrooms, and it’s always a hit!
 Plus, it comes together in less than 20 minutes, so it’s a perfect side dish or topping.

 For more tasty vegetable sides, try my smashed fingerling potatoes, maple balsamic brussels sprouts, or eggplant involtini.